yfzhou9203/Seizure-detetction/README.md

 These two ipython-notebook file are part of the seizure detection project.

-The seizure detection project is the sencond and the core part of the paper Automatic Electrophysiological Noise Reduction and Epileptic
-Seizure Detection for Stereoelectroencephalography, which will be submitted in IEEE BIBM 2020 conference.
+The seizure detection project is the sencond part of the paper Automatic Electrophysiological Noise Reduction and Epileptic Seizure Detection for Stereoelectroencephalography, which will be submitted in IEEE BIBM 2020 conference.

   ![3c5c2faebdf8d1ac7d5fa4c00b29fdd](https://user-images.githubusercontent.com/67562378/85972586-ff237180-b995-11ea-966f-3b9043307655.png)